 Build Go projects with GoCenter

 To build your Go projects you will first need to have the Go client (version 1.11.0 or newer) installed.
-Once you have Go installed, there are three ways to resolve a Go module from GoCenter: using goc, using the Go client, or setting up a repository manager such as Artifactory to proxy GoCenter.
+Once you have Go installed, there are two ways to resolve a Go module from GoCenter: using the Go client, or setting up a repository manager such as Artifactory to proxy GoCenter.

 Using the Go client